hsmess/dgpage/docs/src/clash-at-the-cotswolds/costs-and-extras.md

 # Costs and add-ons

 ## Base cost of the event: £20.00
+Please note: you will be charged £1 + 3.49% fees by DiscGolfScene

 When registering on Disc Golf Scene, you will be asked to add the following extras should you want them: